 Men, are you looking to improve your performance in the bedroom, want better erections and bigger size?

-The P-Shot (The Priapus Shot) A new approach to treat erectile dysfunction and sexual dysfunction
+Platelet Rich Plasma(PRP) For ED is a new approach to treat erectile dysfunction and sexual dysfunction

 Do I have Male Sexual Dysfunction?

 The Cleveland Clinic describes sexual dysfunction as: Sexual dysfunction refers to a problem during any phase of the sexual response cycle that prevents the individual or couple from experiencing satisfaction from the sexual activity.
 The sexual response cycle has four phases: excitement, plateau, orgasm and resolution.

 Physical causes - Many physical and/or medical conditions can cause problems with sexual function.
 These conditions include diabetes, heart and vascular (blood vessel) disease, neurological disorders, hormonal imbalances, chronic diseases such as kidney or liver failure, and alcoholism and drug abuse.
 In addition, the side effects of certain medications, including some antidepressants drugs, can affect sexual desire and function.

 Psychological causes - These include work-related stress and anxiety, concern about sexual performance, marital or relationship problems, depression, feelings of guilt, and the effects of a past sexual trauma.
 The most common problems related to sexual dysfunction in men include ejaculation disorders, erectile dysfunction and inhibited sexual desire.